aeternity/aesophia/docs/sophia.md

 These functions take variable number of arguments that must match the created contract's `init` function.
-Beside that they take some additional named arguments – please refer to their documentation for details.
+Beside that they take some additional named arguments – please refer to their documentation for the details.

 While `Chain.clone` requires only a `contract interface` and a living instance of a given contract on chain, `Chain.create` needs a full definition of a